 Six ways to achieve excellence in pharma key account management

-- Prioritise accounts – encourage teams to apply a filtering process which enables them to identify key customers who are open to a closer and mutually beneficial relationship.
+- No. 1: Prioritise accounts – encourage teams to apply a filtering process which enables them to identify key customers who are open to a closer and mutually beneficial relationship.
 The team should be asking questions like:

 - Can we productively support this customer even better?